-Syllabus mainly consists of Class 11 and Class 12 NCERT curriculum.
+The syllabus mainly consists of Class 11 and Class 12 NCERT curriculum.
 Apart from referring to the NCERT textbooks, one must also refer to other relevant books to outperform NEET.
-Refer to NEET 2020 syllabus in detail for all the sections discussed with a complete analysis of all the sections based on trends from previous years.
+Refer to NEET 2020 syllabus in detail for all the sections discussed, with a complete analysis of all the sections based on trends from previous years.

 How different was the NEET exam pattern 2020 from previous years?